As an author, chances are that you make your books available on Amazon. Whether you do it exclusively is irrelevant to what I’m about to explain here.

 What about a “Follow Me” button that I could use in my footer or in my emails?

-I contacted Amazon’s trademark office to request such a logo and also contacted KDP support in the same email, but I wasn’t provided with an approved image for that specific scenario.
-So, unless you know someone higher up in the Amazon hierarchy, I don’t expect we’ll be provided with a neat little “follow” icon anytime soon
+I contacted Amazon’s trademark office to request such a logo and also contacted KDP support to request that “Follow me on Amazon” be added to their pre-approved usage list, but got nothing.
+So, unless you know someone high up in the Amazon hierarchy, I don’t expect we’ll have an approved way to gain Amazon followers without going against Associates Program terms anytime soon.

 TLDR – RECOMMENDATIONS